GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Executive Summary

 The identity pillar of the Federal Zero Trust Strategy outlines new methods to reduce system vulnerabilities by implementing phishing–resistant authenticators.
-Agencies have implemented the Personal Identity Verification (PIV) credential as the gold standard for credentials.
-Still, a PIV credential and the Public Key Infrastructure (PKI) it relies on comes with procedural and operational challenges that hinder its everyday use, especially for remote and field personnel.
-This also leaves many applications protected with nothing more than a password or weak, phishable forms of multi-factor authentication (MFA).
-While agencies must continue to follow the Office of Personnel Management (OPM) credentialing policy, there are modern phishing-resistant authentication options agencies can deploy alongside PIV or for personnel who do not qualify for a PIV credential.
+Agencies have widely implemented the Personal Identity Verification (PIV) credential for physical and logical authentication.
+Still, a PIV credential and the Public Key Infrastructure (PKI) it relies on comes with procedural and operational challenges that hinder its ability to be comprehensively relied on for logical authentication, especially with newer commercial technologies and for remote and field personnel.
+Due to this, many applications are protected by only a password or other weak, phishable multi-factor authentication (MFA) forms.
+While agencies must continue to follow the Office of Personnel Management (OPM) credentialing policy, agencies are not required to use PIV for logical authentication.
+There are modern phishing-resistant authentication options agencies can deploy alongside PIV.

 This playbook includes an educational 101 section but also a three-step process to help agencies identify use cases, technical solutions, and an outline of a FIDO2 pilot plan based on experience from the FIDO2 CoA and content developed by the ICAM Subcommittee Phishing-Resistant Authenticator Working Group.
 The three-step pilot process includes the following: